Key Takeaways

 (3) the largest properties built so far in 2024

 At the end of the first half of 2024, 375.7 million square feet of industrial space was under construction across the U.S., translating into a 1.9% boost of the current national inventory once completed.
-Notably, the amount under construction nationally is down almost 19% compared to the start of the year when 463 million square feet was under construction, and a 45% drop compared to January 2023.
+Notably, the amount being built nationally is down almost 19% compared to the start of the year when 463 million square feet was under construction, and a 45% drop compared to January 2023.
 As such, this signals that construction starts for new industrial projects are lower than the square footages now hitting the markets from projects breaking ground during the unprecedented development surge in 2021-2022.

 At the same time, continuing efforts by companies to increase their domestic production capabilities, particularly in cutting-edge industries such as semiconductor manufacturing and electric vehicle production.
 Major developments from companies in these fields boosted by government incentives are propping up industrial development as logistics and distribution development takes a back seat.